nhsconnect/CareConnectAPI/pages/design/design_patient_search.md

 ### 2.1 Foundation ###

 {% include image.html
-max-width="200px" file="design/PDQ Actor Diagram.jpg" alt="Patient Search Actor Diagram"
+max-width="200px" file="design/PDQ Actor Diagram.jpg" alt="Patient Search FHIR Actor Diagram"
-caption="Patient Search Actor Diagram" %}
+caption="Patient Search FHIR Actor Diagram" %}

 The patient search can use any of the search parameters defined in the [Patient](restfulapis_identification_patient.html) API.
 For example if the patient informs the nurse of their date of birth, first name (19th Mar 1998 Bernie Kanfeld) and surname the query would be.